avikodak/BengaluruStartupInterviews/README.md

 * REST vs SOAP ?
 * How do you write REST resource for user ?
 * What is XSS and SQL injection and how do you prevent it ?
+* How do you improve database performance ?
+* What and how does HTTPS works ?

 ### Javascript Questions
 * Scope of a variable in javascript